 Focus: Painting I Johnny Beaver, Instructor

 This course invites students to explore possibilities within pictorial space, integrating elements of physical locations, imagined realities, and abstract mark making.
 Instruction will focus on the preparation and technique of acrylic paint.
 Specific exercises will be offered for in-depth exploration of surfaces, color, light, perspective and composition.
-Through daily live group sessions (via Zoom), discussion boards, and downloadable resources, students will be well supported to materialize visionary creations with confidence and enthusiasm.

 Focus: Digital Animation, John Whitten, Instructor